pgpbpadilla/pgpbpadilla.github.io/_drafts/knetledge-memoir.liquid.md

 title:  "Knowledge as a network"
 date:   2022-07-01 16:13
 last_updated: 2022-07-01 16:14
-tags: knowledge memoir knetledge
+tags: knowledge learning memoir knetledge
 permalink: /network-of-knowledge
-categories: [knowledge, memoir]
+categories: [knowledge, learning, memoir]
 ---
-Learning is hard.
+Learning a technical subject is hard work and finding better ways to do it is a topic that's been on my mind for many years.
 This is a memoir about how I used to think about the idea of knowledge, it's organization and how to help myself learn efficiently.

-## On learning mathematics
+## On learning a technical subject

-As an undergraduate student of Computer Science Engineering, I discovered my liking of mathematics during the first two years of my bachelors degree (2004-2005).
+As an undergraduate student of Computer Science Engineering (CSE), I discovered my liking of mathematics during the first two years of my bachelors degree (2004-2005).

 For a short while I
-considered changing schools to study mathematics but after learning that it would mean to start my bachelors from scratch I decided to continue studying Computer Science Engineering.
+considered changing schools to study mathematics but after learning that it would mean to start my bachelors from scratch, and so I decided to not switch and finish my Bachelors in CSE.

 ### Giving up mathematics ... as a profession